 Mitchell helped found the National Association of Minority CPA Firms in 1971.
 In 1977, he was elected to the board of directors of the American Institute of Certified Public Accountants, becoming the first African American to serve on the board.
-He also served as chair of the board of trustees of Ariel Mutual Funds.
-In 1987, Mitchell became president of the New York State Society of CPAs (NYSSCPA), the largest CPA Society in the United States.
+He also served as chair of the board of trustees of Ariel Mutual Funds, and was the first African American to serve as chairman of the New York State Board of Accountancy.
+In 1987, Mitchell became President of the New York State Society of CPAs (NYSSCPA), the largest CPA Society in the United States.
 During his tenure, the NYSSCPA launched the Career Opportunities in the Accounting Profession (COAP) program whose focus was to increase the number of minorities in the profession.

 In 2012, the Journal of Accountancy, in celebration of its 125 years of existence in America, listed Bert Mitchell among the 125 CPAs of most impact in the accounting profession.